jenorish/lazy_find/README.md

 ## Description

-    Simplified the first,last,take methods in ActiveRecord.So instead of using where and first, you can directly use first.
+    Simplified the first,last,take methods in ActiveRecord.
+    So instead of using where and first, you can directly use first.

 ## Installation